 And yet, we’ve noticed that people spend woefully little time preparing for implementations.
 When it comes to buying tech, people spend most of their time defining business objectives, choosing between vendors, and negotiating contracts.
 When the deal is done and it’s time for the implementation, they’re caught flatfooted.

 Planning for your tech deployment is crucial for success.
 Start your deployment planning early.
 And we mean early.
 You should be firming up the implementation team during vendor selection.
 Start finalizing your project management plan during contract negotiation.
 Getting these details out of the way early means your team can start working the second the contract is signed.
+Learn how IT Leader Rich Mozak has worked to get people on board with IT transformations.

 Here are five steps you can take to prepare for an enterprise tech deployment and ensure that your project is successful: